HamidHadipour/GraphBAN/case_study/README.md

 -The result_path will save the models for 50 epochs in your path directory.<br>

 **Note**<br>
-to get the teacher embedding, you should go to the /inductive_mode directory and run the teacher_gae.py file with the below arguments.<br>
+To get the teacher embedding, you should go to the /inductive_mode directory and run the teacher_gae.py file with the arguments below.<br>

 ```
 python inductive_mode/teacher_gae.py --train_path <path> --seed <int> --teacher_path <path> --epoch <int>